 c.
 In the Single Operator categories, only one transmitted signal on the air is permitted at any time.

 e.
 In the Multi operator categories, only one transmitted signal per band at any one time is permitted.
-All transmitters, receivers, and antennas must be within a radius of 500m.
+It should be described in log all operators that took part in the contest.

 f.
 Only one callsign is allowed to be used for the duration of the contest.

 g.
 To participate in the YOUTH category, the age will be a maximum of 25 years old.

 Call: “CQ EA TEST”.

 Valid Contacts: Contacts may be made with any station anywhere in the world.
 Stations may be contacted only once per band.
 Unique QSOs will not be valid for points or for multiplier credit.

 A contact will be valid for the purposes of points and multipliers if it appear in at least two different logs.

 Exchange: Spanish stations send RSQ and the Province abbreviation.
 DX stations send RSQ and serial number starting with 001.